 You can create a simple booking website in Square Appointments using their predefined layouts.

-You can also generate a booking widget that you can add to your salon website independently of which platform you built it with.
+You can also generate a booking widget to add to your salon website independently of which platform you built it with.

 On top of that, Square offers a free solution called Square Online that allows you to create a full website for your salon.